Bugates/LateNightEats/README.md

-# Late Night Eats - Food Finder 🍔
+# Late Night Eats - Restaurant Finder

 [Live Website](https://foodfinder-6075.onrender.com/)  |  [GitHub Repository](https://github.com/Bugates/LateNightEats/tree/main)

 ## 📌 Project Overview
 **Late Night Eats** is a web application that helps users find nearby food spots open late at night.
 The platform provides a user-friendly interface to locate restaurants, view their details, and get directions.
+It also uplifts and puts a spotlight on smaller businesses.

 ## 🎨 UI Design Contribution
 I was responsible for designing the **user interface (UI)** of the website, ensuring a seamless and intuitive experience for users.
 My focus included: